microsoft/azure-pipelines-tasks/Tasks/RunDistributedTests/README.md

 	c.
 BuildAgent must be able to communicate with all test machines, and thus if test machines are on-premise, hosted build agent pool (in case of VS Online) can't be used.

 	d.
 BuildAgent should have internet access to download test agents.
 If this is not the case, testagent should be manually downloaded from official msdn page, uploaded to a network location accessible by build agent, and then used in DeployTestAgent task via "custom test agent location" parameter.
 However if there is a new version of TestAgent available, the onus is on the user to repeat the same process again to update the test machines.
-Details provided in the above help section.
+Details provided in the help section for the Test Agent Deployment task.

-3.	**CI/CD workflow**
+-	**CI/CD workflow**

 	a.
 The BDT tasks are supported in both Build and RM workflow

-4.	**Machine group configuration**
+-	**Machine group configuration**

 	a.
 To use BDT, only Windows OS based machines are supported inside a machine group.
 Adding Linux/IOS or other platforms inside machines groups and using BDT tasks is not supported.